Jcardenas99S/ProjectEulerAlgorithms/README.md

 - [Algorithm #9 - Special Pythagorian Triplet](https://github.com/Jcardenas99S/ProjectEulerAlgorithms/blob/master/Algorithms/SpecialPythagoreanTriplet.cs) - There exists exactly one Pythagorean triplet for which a + b + c = 1000.
 Find the product abc such that a + b + c = n.

+- [Algorithm #10 - Summation of Primes](https://github.com/Jcardenas99S/ProjectEulerAlgorithms/blob/master/Algorithms/SummationOfPrimes.cs) - Find the sum of all the primes below n.